ToDucThanh/query-Docker-in-JupyterLab/README.md

 You can add more routes and more functions inside [docker-router.py](docker-router.py) script.
 It is a FastAPI app.

+You can also add more services inside [docker-compose.yaml](docker-compose.yaml) file.

 ## Cite

 [Building RAG Agents with LLMs](https://resources.nvidia.com/en-us-ai-large-language-models/building-rag-agents-with-llms-dli-course?lx=Hh_Qnz)